lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 #### EasyTrack factories

-The EasyTrack factories that interact with VEBO (e.g. the VEBO-bypass exit flow, which lets a committee submit exit requests directly without waiting on Oracle quorum) are **removed** in this release.
+The EasyTrack factories that submit exit request hashes to VEBO on behalf of Curated and sDVT Node Operators are **removed** in this release, and their `SUBMIT_REPORT_HASH_ROLE` is revoked.
+They depend on the hash-delivery flow, which VEBO-7002 no longer has (see [Rationale](#removing-exit-requests-hash-delivery-via-easytrack)).

 A new EasyTrack factory is **added**: it lets CMC update the five `ACTIVE_REBALANCING_*` keys on `OracleDaemonConfig` (see [`OracleDaemonConfig`](#oracledaemonconfig)) without a full DAO vote per change.